-- 19.1 Notwithstanding the wages prescribed in this Agreement, an Employee, other than a temporary or casual, may elect, subject to the agreement of KDNB, to sacrifice a portion of the base wage payable under this Agreement to additional employer Superannuation contributions.
-Such election must be made prior to the commencement of the period of service to which the earnings relate. - 19.2 Where an Employee has elected to sacrifice a portion of that payable wage to additional Employer superannuation contributions: - subject to Australian Taxation law, the sacrificed portion of wage will reduce the wage subject to appropriate Pay As You Go (PAYG) taxation deductions by the amount of that sacrificed portion; and - b. any allowance, penalty rate, payment for unused leave entitlements, weekly worker's compensation or other payment, other than any payments for leave taken in service, to which an Employee is entitled under the Agreement or any applicable Agreement, Act or statute which is expressed to be determined by reference to an Employee's wage, shall be calculated by reference to the wage which would have applied to the Employee under this Agreement in the absence of any salary sacrifice to superannuation made under this Agreement. - 19.3 The Employee may elect to have the portion of payable wage, which is sacrificed to additional Employer superannuation contributions: - a. paid into the superannuation scheme established under the First State Superannuation Act 1992 as optional Employer contributions; or - subject to the KDNB's agreement, paid into a private sector complying superannuation scheme as Employer superannuation contributions. - 19.4 Where an Employee elects to salary sacrifice in terms of sub-clause 19.3, KDNB will pay the sacrificed amount into the relevant superannuation fund. - 19.5 Where the Employee is a member of a superannuation scheme established under: - a. the Superannuation Act 1916; - b. the State Authorities Superannuation Act 1987; - c. the State Authorities Non-contributory Superannuation Act 1987; or - d. the First State Superannuation Act 1992, - 19.6 KDNB will ensure that the amount of any additional Employer superannuation contributions specified in sub-clause 19.3 is included in the Employee's superable salary, which is notified to the New South Wales public sector superannuation trustee corporations.
+- 19.1 Notwithstanding the wages prescribed in this Agreement, an Employee, other than a temporary or casual, may elect subject to the agreement of TJHB and the requirements set out in clauses 18.4 through to 18.6, to sacrifice a portion of the base wage payable under this Agreement to additional employer Superannuation contributions.
+Such an election must be made prior to the commencement of the period of service to which the earnings relate. - 19.2 Where an Employee has elected to sacrifice a portion of that payable wage to additional Employer superannuation contributions: - (i) subject to Australian Taxation law, the sacrificed portion of wage will reduce the wage subject to appropriate Pay As You Go (PAYG) taxation deductions by the amount of that sacrificed portion; and - (ii) any allowance, penalty rate, payment for unused leave entitlements, weekly worker's compensation or other payment, other than any payments for leave taken in service, to which an Employee is entitled under the Agreement or any applicable Agreement, Act or statute which is expressed to be determined by reference to an Employee's wage, shall be calculated by reference to the wage which would have applied to the Employee under this Agreement in the absence of any salary sacrifice to superannuation made under this Agreement. - 19.3 The Employee may elect to have the portion of payable wage, which is sacrificed to additional Employer superannuation contributions: - (i) paid into the superannuation scheme established under the First State Superannuation Act 1992 as optional Employer contributions; or - (ii) subject to the TJHB's agreement, paid into a private sector complying superannuation scheme as Employer superannuation contributions. - 19.4 Where an Employee elects to salary sacrifice to superannuation as provided for in clauses 18 and 19, TJHB will pay the sacrificed amount into the relevant superannuation fund.

+- 19.5 Where the Employee is a member of a superannuation scheme established under: - (i) the Superannuation Act 1916; - (ii) the State Authorities Superannuation Act 1987; - (iii) the State Authorities Non-contributory Superannuation Act 1987; or - (iv) the First State Superannuation Act 1992,

+TJHB will ensure that the amount of any additional Employer superannuation contributions specified in sub-clause 19.3 is included in the Employee's superable salary, which is notified to the New South Wales public sector superannuation trustee corporations.

-19.7 Where, prior to electing to sacrifice a portion of his/her salary to superannuation, an Employee had entered into an agreement with KDNB to have superannuation contributions made to a superannuation fund other than a fund established under legislation listed in sub-clause 19.5, KDNB will continue to base contributions to that fund on the base wage payable under this Agreement to the same extent as applied before the Employee sacrificed portion of that salary to superannuation.
-This clause applies even though the superannuation contributions made by KDNB may be in excess of superannuation guarantee requirements after the salary sacrifice is implemented.
+19.6 Where, prior to electing to sacrifice a portion of his/her salary to superannuation, an Employee had entered into an agreement with TJHB to have superannuation contributions made to a superannuation fund other than a fund established under legislation listed in sub-clause 19.5, TJHB will continue to base contributions to that fund on the base wage payable under this Agreement to the same extent as applied before the Employee sacrificed portion of that salary to superannuation.
+This clause applies even though the superannuation contributions made by TJHB may be in excess of superannuation guarantee requirements after the salary sacrifice is implemented.